Housing market has strongest start to the year since 2005

 “Consumer price inflation reached 5.4 per cent in December, its fastest pace since 1992.

-“This is more than double the Bank of England’s 2% target, and inflation is set to rise further in the coming months as the energy price cap is increased.
+“This is more than double the Bank of England’s 2 per cent target, and inflation is set to rise further in the coming months as the energy price cap is increased.

 “High inflation and growing confidence that the Omicron variant will not derail the wider economic recovery has led to increased expectations that policymakers will increase interest rates further in the months ahead.